ARMmbed/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 ### Testing compliance

-There should be both compile and run time checks to confirm whether a board has valid LEDs and BUTTONS defined.
-This can be achieved by using Greentea, for example:
+A python script could check, during CI process, whether a board has valid LEDs and BUTTONS defined (none equal to NC, and no duplicated pin values).

+A Greentea test could check if LED and BUTTON pins are valid:

-    mbed test -t <toolchain> -m <target> -n *test_generic_pin_names* --compile mbed test -t <toolchain> -m <target> -n *test_generic_pin_names* --run
+    mbed test -t <toolchain> -m <target> -n hal-tests-tests-pin_names-generic

 Note the testing of UART is implicit when running Greentea tests.